Google preparing to launch ride-hailing service: Bloomberg

 Google’s move may imperil Uber’s reliance on the search giant, as the cab service’s smartphone applications for drivers and riders are based on Google Maps.

+Uber also announced a tie-up with Carnegie Mellon University on Monday to create the Uber Advanced Technologies Center in Pittsburgh aimed at developing Uber's own self-driving vehicle technology. (bit.ly/1BQHwBK)

+The partnership seeks to provide “research and development, primarily in the areas of mapping and vehicle safety and autonomy technology,” Uber said in its blog.

-Reporting By Anya George Tharakan and Lehar Maan in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting by Anya George Tharakan and Nayan Das and Lehar Maan in Bengaluru; Editing by Saumyadeb Chakrabarty and Alan Crosby